lisp-mirror/tinmop/README.txt

 11 FAQ
 ══════

+  • Is tinmop compatible with mastodon servers?

+    Unfortunately no, the way some API endpoint provide the toots is not suitable for this client, for more information please go [here].

+    I hope this will change in the future but this depends entirely from the people are developing the server.

   • I just tried to start the program for the first time but it give me a weird error, what's wrong?

-    Did you wrote a configuration file?
+    Did you wrote a configuration file before starting?

     Tinmop expects a configuration file in your config directory (usually `$HOME/.config/tinmop/').
 This file must contains at least